Dedicated to learning better writing through critiquing

 The group doesn’t organize activities or exercises, invite speakers, or promote published members.
 For networking, market news, promotion, etc., members are encouraged to join and participate in national and local writing organizations such as Mystery Writers of America (MWA), Romance Writers of America (RWA), Women’s Fiction Writers Association (WFWA), Science Fiction and Fantasy Writers of America (SFWA), International Thriller Writers (ITW), Horror Writers Association (HWA), Society of Children’s Book Writers and Illustrators (SCBWI), Historical Novel Society (HNS), etc.

-If you’re a genre novelist (published or not), and you live a reasonable drive from Ithaca, NY (USA), and you’re interested in possibly joining the in-person group, first print out, read, and be prepared to pass a quiz on (just kidding, but please do actually read carefully):
+If you’re a genre novelist (published or not), and you live a reasonable distance from downtown Ithaca, NY (USA), and you’re interested in possibly joining, first print out, read, and be prepared to pass a quiz on (just kidding, but please do actually read carefully):

 Critiquing rules & procedures